-The well-known Yau's Conjecture \cite{Schoen Richard and S. T. Yau 1994,Yau 1982} asserts that \begin{conj}[\textbf{Yau's Conjecture \cite{Schoen Richard and S. T. Yau 1994,Yau 1982}}] If $ \Sigma^n$ is a closed embedded minimal hypersurface of the unit sphere $\mathbb{S}^{n+1}$, then the first nonzero eigenvalue of the Laplacian on $\Sigma$ is equal to $n$, i.e., $\lambda_1 (\Sigma)=n$. \end{conj} In 1983, Choi and Wang \cite{Choi Wang 1983} showed that $\lambda_1(\Sigma)\geq n/2$ and a careful argument (see \cite[ Theorem 5.1]{Brendle S 2013 survey of recent results}) implied that the strict inequality holds, i.e., $\lambda_1 (\Sigma)> n/2$.
-More precisely, Choi-Wang \cite{Choi Wang 1983} proved \begin{thm}[\textbf{Choi-Wang} \cite{Choi Wang 1983}] Let $\Sigma^n$ be a compact, embedded, oriented minimal hypersurface in a compact oriented Riemannian manifold $N^{n+1}$.
-If the Ricci curvature of $N^{}$ is bounded from below by a positive constant $k>0$, then the first nonzero eigenvalue of the Laplacian on $\Sigma$ has a lower bound given by \end{thm} Later, Choi and Schoen \cite{H I Choi and R Schoen 1985} were able to remove the orientability assumption of Theorem \ref{CW}.
-In addition, Tang and Yan \cite{TXY14,TY13} proved the Yau's Conjecture in the isoparametric case.
+\end{conj} In 1983, Choi and Wang \cite{Choi Wang 1983} showed that $\lambda_1(\Sigma)\geq n/2$ and a careful argument (see \cite[ Theorem 5.1]{Brendle S 2013 survey of recent results}) implies that the strict inequality holds, i.e., $\lambda_1 (\Sigma)> n/2$.
+More precisely, Choi-Wang \cite{Choi Wang 1983} proved \begin{thm}[\textbf{Choi-Wang} \cite{Choi Wang 1983}] Let $\Sigma$ be a closed, embedded, oriented minimal hypersurface in a closed oriented Riemannian manifold $N$ of dimension $n+1$.
+If the Ricci curvature of $N^{}$ is bounded from below by a positive constant $k>0$, then the first nonzero eigenvalue of the Laplacian on $\Sigma$, denoted by $\lambda_1(\Sigma)$, has a lower bound given by $\frac {k}2.$ \end{thm} Later, Choi and Schoen \cite{H I Choi and R Schoen 1985} were able to remove the orientability assumption of Theorem \ref{CW}.
+In addition, Tang and Yan \cite{TXY14,TY13} proved Yau's Conjecture in the isoparametric case.
 Choe and Soret \cite{J Choe and M Soret 2009} were able to verify the Yau's Conjecture for the Lawson surfaces and the Karcher-Pinkall-Sterling examples.
-Let $M^3$ be a three-dimensional manifold with positive Ricci curvature.
-Suppose there is no embedded minimal surface in $M^3$ which is the multiplicity 2 limit of a sequence of CMC surfaces.
-Sun \cite{Sun Ao 2020 Pacific J M} gave a lower bound of the first eigenvalue of constant mean curvature (CMC) surfaces in $M^3$, recently.
+Let $M$ be a three-dimensional manifold with positive Ricci curvature.
+Suppose there is no embedded minimal surface in $M$ which is the multiplicity 2 limit of a sequence of constant mean curvature (CMC) surfaces.
+Recently, Sun \cite{Sun Ao 2020 Pacific J M} gave a lower bound for the first eigenvalue of CMC surfaces in $M^3$.